hackbots-3414/2025_Reefscape/design/subsystems.md

 * Physically capable of depositing coral on all levels

 ### Operations
-`Out` - Eject coral into goal levels
+`Out(goalNum)` - Eject coral into goal level.
+Takes parameter of desired level.

 ## Camera